-Merging Manual Test Cases in the Version into the Baseline (Testing Case Page)
+Merging Test Cases in a Version into the Baseline (Testing Case Page)

-- Step 1 Log in to the CodeArts homepage, search for your target project, and click the project name to access the project. - Step 2 In the navigation pane, choose Testing > Testing Case. - Step 3 Select a version from the drop-down list in the upper left corner of the page.
+- Step 1 Log in to the service homepage, search for your target project, and click the project name to access the project. - Step 2 In the navigation pane, choose Testing > Testing Case. - Step 3 Select a version from the drop-down list in the upper left corner of the page.

-Step 4 Click the Manual Test tab.
+Step 4 Select a test type tab.
 In the right area of the tab page, click Merge into Baseline.

-If no test case has been created or you need to create a test case, click Create to create a test case.
-For details, see 5.3.1 Creating a Manual Test Case.
+If no test case has been created or you need to create a test case, click Create Case.